- Residency dates: Saturday, May 24 to Saturday, July 12, 2014.

 Léhon has all of the important amenities of a French village (a bakery, a cafe, a restaurant) as well as Brittany's only heated outdoor public swimming pool.
 The village is a 20-minute leisurely walk from Dinan, itself a "Cité d'Art et d'Histoire" and a spectacular ancient walled town, and is close to Dinard, St. Malo, Mont Saint Michel, and Rennes.
-The beaches and fishing villages of the Emerald Coast are but a short drive away.
+The beaches and fishing villages of the Emerald Coast are approximately 30 miles away.

 Here is what our artists have to say about their experiencein Léhon: